StavrosArm/ActivityTracker/README.md

 # ActivityTracker
-A simple system for analyzing activity tracking data
+A simple MapReduce Framework in Java from scratch for calculating the statistics from user's routes